 If you are getting error code AE on your LG dishwasher, it most probably means that your dishwasher is leaking.
 This is because the AE error code is triggered when the control circuits in the LG dishwasher detect any leakage.

 Almost all the dishwashers have sophisticated water leakage prevention system at the bottom.
-So if it detects small amount of water, it triggers the error code and stops dishwasher from further operation until and unless the problem is resolved.
+If it detects small amount of water, it triggers the error code and stops dishwasher from further operation until the problem is resolved.